upload-io/upload-image-plugin/.bin/image-magick/README.md

 - Static builds have all "delegate libraries" built into them, rather than requiring them as shared libraries provided by the operating system.

-This binary is built against Amazon Linux 2.
+This binary is built against Amazon Linux 2, 64-bit (ARM).

 ## Instructions